Hashdan-M/Tenable-Nessus-Scan-and-Remediation/README.md

 ![Scan_Completed](https://user-images.githubusercontent.com/108043108/177888068-25d4a86a-c150-4e77-a993-9df4178c5ba1.JPG)

 <br />
 After a few minutes, the scan is completed.
-There is a total of 17 vulnerabilities and 32 total results, 30 of which are info.
-The info results are usually not vulnerabilities but still something that you should be aware of.
+There is a total of 17 vulnerabilities and 32 total results, 30 of which are "Info".
+The "Info" results are usually not vulnerabilities but still something that you should be aware of.
 There is 1 medium vulnerability named "SMB Signing not required" which may be further explored and remediated.
 <br/>
 <br/>